mmccool/introtodeeplearning/README.md

 You may also want to comment out the "magic function" starting with `%`.
 In Google Colab this is used to select the tensorflow version but we have also already done that as part of the conda environment activation above.

+NOTE: Some things like audio playback require use of apt-get to install specific non-python packages which is not possible in the Dev Cloud as a user.
+We are working on getting those pre-installed into the environment.

 ## Running the labs
 Now, to run the labs, open the Jupyter notebook as described above.